 Discover a hidden gem deep in Pisgah National Forest.
 If you are fascinated with science and the stars, PARI (Pisgah Astronomical Research Institute) is a must-see in the Asheville area.
 This complex was initially developed by NASA in 1962 as the east coast facility to track satellites and monitor manned space flights.
 Today, it's a non-profit educational and world-class research center.
 Located near Brevard, the 30-building campus dotted with telescopes is a well-protected location from man-made light pollution and radio interference.
 It attracts both curious tourists and acclaimed scientists from around the globe.

 Visitors are welcome on Monday through Saturday, 9 AM-4 PM, at their main building.
 Take a self-guided tour of PARI's Galaxy Walk (outdoor scale model of our solar system), astronomical displays and see the first 26 Meter Antenna used to communicate with astronauts during the early NASA missions.
 Explore hands-on space and earth science exhibit galleries, talk to scientists and attend evening star gazing events.
-Drive or hike throughout the 200-acre site and stop at the observation deck for spectacular Blue Ridge Mountain views.
 Guided tours (no extra charge) on Wednesdays and Saturdays give you a glimpse at current projects and more details about their very intriguing history and collection.

 PARI is one of the few sites in the country selected by NASA to receive artifacts from the Space Shuttle Program.
 See them in their space exploration galley, including several items that have flown in space.